bitcoin-sv/spv-wallet-docs/block-headers-service/README.md

 ]
 ```

-Confirmation passes only if both - blockHeigh and merkleRoot are valid pair.
+Confirmation passes only if both - blockHeight and merkleRoot are valid pair.

 > :warning: **Note**: BHS only checks for merkle roots in Longest Chain.
 It does not check for merkle roots in Side Chains.
 >